Myorignl/Election-Analysis/README.md

     - Charles Casper Stockham recieved 23.0% of the votes totaling 85,213 votes
     - Diana DeGette recieved 73.8% of the votes totaling 272,892 votes
     - Raymon Anthony Doane recieved 3.1% of the votes totaling 11,606 votes
-  * The winner of teh election was:
+  * The winner of the election was:
-    - Diana DeGette with 73.8% of the votes and 272,892 number of votes *The Counties for this election were:
+    - Diana DeGette with 73.8% of the votes and 272,892 number of votes

+  *The Counties for this election were:
     -Jefferson
     -Denver
     -Arapahoe
-   * The County voter turnout was:
+   *The County voter turnout was:
     -Jefferson had 10.5% of the votes totaling 38,855 voters -Denver had 82.8% of the votes totaling 306,055 voters -Arapahoe had 6.7% of the votes totaling 24,801 voters